 If you were involved in an 18 wheeler wreck it is important to call the police immediately, get all of the truck drivers information, seek treatment for any accident injuries incurred and contact a personal injury lawyer to see if you have a truck accident claim.

-Truck accidents are different from other auto accidents because of the severity of the injuries sustained.
+Truck accidents are different from accidents involving other motor vehicles because of the severity of the injuries sustained.
 Tractor trailers can weigh up to 80,000 pounds which creates more force and severe injuries when involved with another vehicle.
-Also, trucks have large blind spots which prevent the driver from seeing if another vehicle is present.
-If you have an injury claim involving a semi-truck accident, contact the 18-wheeler accident lawyers at the Stephens Law Firm today!
+Also, a large truck has large blind spots which prevent the driver from seeing if another vehicle is present.
+If you were injured in a truck accident, contact the 18-wheeler accident lawyers at the Stephens Law Firm today!

-While each trucking accident is caused by its own unique situation, there are some common potential causes involving negligence that can occur.
-Potential causes are:
+While each trucking accident is caused by its own unique situation, the most common causes of a semi truck accident in Houston Texas are:

-- Driver error / negligence (i.e. speeding, reckless driving, unsafe lane change)
+- Driver error (i.e. speeding, reckless driving, unsafe lane change)